-- 7.3.2 Center subject matter experts shall review NASA training materials at least annually and update materials as needed when regulatory agencies or changes in NASA policy documents generate technical changes (Requirement 32148). - 7.3.3 Center SMA Directors shall maintain a current copy of the Center Safety Training Plan (Requirement 25111).
+7.3.2 Center subject matter experts shall review NASA training materials at least annually and update materials as needed when regulatory agencies or changes in NASA policy documents generate technical changes.

-7.4 Personnel Safety Certification Programs for Potentially Hazardous Operations and Materials
+7.3.3 Center SMA Directors shall maintain a current copy of the Center Safety Training Plan.

-- 7.4.1 Mission Directorate Associate Administrators, Center Directors, project managers, and line managers shall ensure that: - a.
-Personnel who perform or control hazardous operations or use or transport hazardous material have been trained and certified with the necessary knowledge, skill, judgment, and physical ability (if specified in the job classification) to do the job safely (Requirement 25113).
+7.4 Personnel Safety Certification Programs for Potentially Hazardous Operations and Materials a.
+Personnel who perform or control hazardous operations or use or transport hazardous material have been trained and certified with the necessary knowledge, skill, judgment, and physical ability (if specified in the job classification) to do the job safely.